 - Feet.

-How Long Can Lovebirds Be Left Alone?
+How Long Lovebirds Can Be Left Alone

-Do Lovebirds Die When Alone?
+Lovebirds Don’t Die When Alone

 Because lovebirds are social birds, being alone for an extended period can be stressful.
 Prolonged loneliness and stress can trigger depression and anxiety-related problems.